-When I met with artist musician Tessa Joy, in Fremantle, Western Australia, at the historic Kidogo Arthouse, there was a wedding florist preparing the space for a mid-afternoon ceremony.
+When I met with artist and musician Tessa Joy in Fremantle, Western Australia, at the historic Kidogo Arthouse, there was a wedding florist preparing the space for a mid-afternoon ceremony.
 What a beautiful place to be married in!
 The bride and groom would be exchanging their vows in this little bit of heaven by the sea, in view of my friend’s exotic art being exhibited on its walls.

 Tessa and I did art classes together at high school and have both gone on to lead creative lives.
 She’s my longest living friendship and her bohemian lifestyle has always fascinated me.
 She’s had really amazing adventures, the kind that stretches your imagination in all directions, and encountered some of the most delightfully intriguing people on earth.

 I’m really fascinated by people and their stories, and I always come back to that.
 My works of art are illustrative – snapshots of the experiences I’ve had from travelling all over the world.
 The human form so interests me because that’s who we are – we’re people.
-I’m really interested in different races and different physical characteristics, and I see beauty in physicality.
+I’m really interested in different races and different physical characteristics, and I see the beauty in physicality.

 Whatever you have inside of you comes out into the art, you can’t stop it, so my paintings are also about me.
 I think when people look at my art it makes them feel good.
 They like to look at it because it’s colourful and bright and something interesting.
 It doesn’t have fear or shock value and it’s not political, so they are happy to look at it.